DM-Lab-UvA/MinCompSpin/README.md

 **Installation:** using CMake (version 3.26.4) or using Docker

 ## To cite this repository
-A. De Clercq, C. de Mulatier (2025). *MinCompSpin: Python package for analyzing discrete datasets with minimally complex models*.
-Zenodo. https://github.com/DM-Lab-UvA/MinCompSpin.
+A. De Clercq, C. de Mulatier (2026). *MinCompSpin (mcmpy): a package for model selection among Minimally Complex Models for discrete data*.
+Zenodo. https://doi.org/10.5281/zenodo.20490992.

 ## Related previous repositories